-Employer contacts for PSLF forms are listed in the Washington state agency directory of PSLF contacts.
+Employer contacts for PSLF forms for most state agencies are listed in the Washington state agency directory of PSLF contacts.
 PSLF Contacts should ensure they are offering multiple ways for employees to contact them with questions they may have while completing the PSLF form, such as their dates of employment or employer address.
 A best practice would be to list a shared inbox and phone number in the directory, rather than an individual person.

-To submit updates to the point of contact for your employer, please contact the OFM State HR PSLF Policy and Performance Analyst via email at PSLF@ofm.wa.gov or phone at 564-669-3017.
+To submit updates to the point of contact for your employer, please contact the OFM via email at PSLF@ofm.wa.gov.